-17.31.030 Eligibility for Bonus, Incentives, and/or Concessions
+130.31.030 Eligibility for Bonus, Incentives, and/or Concessions

-- A. In order to be eligible for a density bonus or other incentive or concession as provided by this Chapter, a proposed qualifying housing development shall consist of five or more residential units, either for rent or for sale and where at least one unit is affordable to very low, lower, or moderate income households. - B. A developer shall be granted a density bonus, incentives and/or concessions described in Section 17.31.040 when he or she agrees to provide at least any one of the following: - 1.
+- A. In order to be eligible for a density bonus or other incentive or concession as provided by this Chapter, a proposed qualifying housing development shall consist of five or more residential units, either for rent or for sale and where at least one unit is affordable to very low, lower, or moderate income households. - B. A developer shall be granted a density bonus, incentives and/or concessions described in Section 130.31.040 (Bonuses, Incentives, and Concessions Allowed) when he or she agrees to provide at least any one of the following: - 1.
 At least five percent of the total number of proposed units for very low income households; - 2.
 At least 10 percent of the total number of proposed units for lower income households; - 3.
 A senior citizen housing development; and/or - 4.
 At least 10 percent of the total number of proposed units in a condominium project, for persons and families of moderate income.

-- 5. The donation of land sufficient in size to allow development of at least 40 affordable housing units consistent with Government Code Section 65915(h) and Paragraph 17.31.040.B of this Chapter. - 6.
-The payment of a fee in lieu of providing affordable housing units as established in this Section and Paragraph 17.31.040.D of this Chapter. - C. In order to be eligible for a bonus, incentive, and/or concession, the applicant shall ensure that all provisions of this Chapter are met. - D. All eligible developments shall comply with the Fair Housing Act that protects all citizens from discrimination on the basis of race, color, national origin, religion, sex, disability, or familial status, such as families with children under the age of 18 living with parents or legal guardians, pregnant women, and people trying to get custody of children under 18 years of age. - E. "Total units" does not include units added by a density bonus in compliance with this Chapter or by any other local policy granting a greater density bonus.
+- 5. The donation of land sufficient in size to allow development of at least 40 affordable housing units consistent with California Government Code Section 65915(h) and Subsection130.31.040.B (Density Bonus for the Dedication of Land) of this Chapter. - 6.
+The payment of a fee in lieu of providing affordable housing units as established in this Section and Subsection130.31.040.D (Affordable Housing In-Lieu Fee) of this Chapter. - C. In order to be eligible for a bonus, incentive, and/or concession, the applicant shall ensure that all provisions of this Chapter are met. - D. All eligible developments shall comply with the Fair Housing Act that protects all citizens from discrimination on the basis of race, color, national origin, religion, sex, disability, or familial status, such as families with children under the age of 18 living with parents or legal guardians, pregnant women, and people trying to get custody of children under 18 years of age. - E. "Total units" does not include units added by a density bonus in compliance with this Chapter or by any other local policy granting a greater density bonus.
 (Ord.
 4816, 2009)

-17.31.040 Bonuses, Incentives, and Concessions Allowed
+130.31.040 Bonuses, Incentives, and Concessions Allowed